Analysis | NFL power rankings Week 6: Seahawks knock Chiefs out of the No. 1 spot

 21. Denver Broncos (1-3) | Last week’s rank: 21

-Coach Vic Fangio took the postponement of the game at New England in stride, saying he had known it was possible and it’s part of the flexibility required of all participants in this season.
+Coach Vic Fangio took the postponement of the game at New England in stride, saying he had known it was possible and it’s part of the flexibility required of all participants this season.
 Some of his players seemed more annoyed, focusing on competitive issues.
-But the delay might give quarterback Drew Lock a chance to play against the Patriots as he works his way back from his shoulder injury.
+But the delay might give QB Drew Lock a chance to play against the Patriots as he works his way back from his shoulder injury.

 22. Houston Texans (1-4) | Last week’s rank: 27